getgauge/docs.gauge.org/writing-specifications.rst

 in the project.
 They can be inside nested directories inside the specs directory.

--  Concepts are used inside spec just like any other step.
+-  Concepts are used inside a spec just like any other step.
 The appropriate parameters are passed to them.
 -  On execution all the steps under the concepts are executed in the defined order.